+Strengthen partnerships and participation with 2.1. business organizations in Williamson County, including the Round Rock Chamber, the Round Rock

+Bartlett.

-- 2.1.
-Strengthen partnerships and participation with business organizations in Williamson County, including the Round Rock Chamber, the Round Rock Economic Development Partnership, the Georgetown Chamber of Commerce, the Cedar Park Chamber of Commerce, the Leander Chamber of Commerce, the Liberty Hill Chamber of Commerce, the Taylor Texas Chamber of Commerce, the Hutto Area Chamber of Commerce, the Jarrell Chamber of Commerce as well as the EDCs in Cedar Park, Liberty Hill, Georgetown, Jarrell, Hutto, Taylor, and Bartlett. - 2.2.
+TOP INDUSTRY SECTORS TOP 5 LARGEST, 2019 Trade, Transportation, and Utilities (includes Retail) Government Leisure and Hospitality Health Services and Private Education Professional and Business Services Economic Development Partnership, the Georgetown Chamber of Commerce, the Cedar Park Chamber of Commerce, the Leander Chamber of Commerce, the Liberty Hill Chamber of Commerce, the Taylor Texas

 Help connect community-based workforce initiatives in Williamson County to identify opportunities for knowledge sharing, collaboration, and scaling up.
-These should include such initiatives as the Georgetown Manufacturers Alliance, Georgetown Workforce Development Alliance, and Round Rock Talent Development. - 2.3.
-Work with the Georgetown Manufacturers Alliance to engage area manufacturers in the workforce system and strengthen the area's talent pipeline to
+These should include such initiatives as the Georgetown Manufacturers Alliance, Georgetown Workforce Development Alliance, and Round Rock Talent Development.

+Chamber of Commerce, the Hutto Area Chamber of Commerce, the Jarrell Chamber of Commerce as well as the economic development corporations in Cedar Park, Liberty Hill, Georgetown, Jarrell, Hutto, Taylor, and

-TARGET INDUSTRY SECTORS ECONOMIC DEVELOPMENT ORGANIZATIONS
+TARGET INDUSTRY SECTORS

-ROUND ROCK GEORGE- TOWN CEDAR PARK

-Advanced Manufacturing • • •

-Life Sciences and Healthcare • • •

-Professional and Financial Services • •

-Technology and Computing • •

-Destination Retail •

-Regional or National Headquarters •

-Defense and Aerospace •

-Clean Technology •

-TOP INDUSTRY SECTORS